Vekteur/probabilistic-calibration-study/README.md

 ### Abstract

-Accurate estimation of predictive uncertainty is essential for optimal decision making.
-However, recent works have shown that current neural networks tend to be miscalibrated, sparking interest in different approaches to calibration.
-In this paper, we conduct a large-scale empirical study of the probabilistic calibration of neural networks on 57 tabular regression datasets.
-We consider recalibration, conformal and regularization approaches, and investigate the trade-offs they induce on calibration and sharpness of the predictions.
-Based on kernel density estimation, we design new differentiable recalibration and regularization methods, yielding new insights into the performance of these approaches.
-Furthermore, we find conditions under which recalibration and conformal prediction are equivalent.
-Our study is fully reproducible and implemented in a common code base for fair comparison.
+Accurate probabilistic predictions are essential for optimal decision making.
+While neural network miscalibration has been studied primarily in classification, we investigate this in the less-explored domain of regression.
+We conduct the largest empirical study to date to assess the probabilistic calibration of neural networks.
+We also analyze the performance of recalibration, conformal, and regularization methods to enhance probabilistic calibration.
+Additionally, we introduce novel differentiable recalibration and regularization methods, uncovering new insights into their effectiveness.
+Our findings reveal that regularization methods offer a favorable tradeoff between calibration and sharpness.
+Post-hoc methods exhibit superior probabilistic calibration, which we attribute to the finite-sample coverage guarantee of conformal prediction.
+Furthermore, we demonstrate that quantile recalibration can be considered as a specific case of conformal prediction.
+Our study is fully reproducible and implemented in a common code base for fair comparisons.

 ### Installation